bleehu/CXDocs/config/README.md

 Engineer_filepath: (optional) absolute filepath to the Engineer Processes.txt plaintext document from the compound_x repo

-Medic_filepath: (optional) absolute filepath to the Medic Proceedures.txt plaintext document from the compound_x repo
+Medic_filepath: (optional) absolute filepath to the Medic Procedures.txt plaintext document from the compound_x repo

+## WhosHere Section

+Seconds_away: Don't forget to capitalize the S!
+This is how many seconds the 'Who's Here' feature should wait before marking someone as being 'away'

+Seconds_out: The number of seconds before the Who's Here function should forget someone had logged in.